polichtm/MCW-SAP-NetWeaver-on-Azure/Whiteboard design session/WDS trainer guide - SAP NetWeaver on Azure.md

     -   SAP application servers are usually deployed on Standard storage, but can be deployed on small Premium storage disks (P4, P6) if using a single server in order to benefit from single instance SLA.

-    -   For database servers, use Windows storage spaces or LINUX volume manaagers to stripe disks and aggregate IOPS, throughput and storage capacity
+    -   For database servers, use Windows storage spaces or LINUX volume managers to stripe disks and aggregate IOPS, throughput and storage capacity

     -   Next, use select a compute SKU based on SAPS required for database tier